enkidevs/curriculum/JavaScript/Node/error-handling/handle-json-parse-error-in-node-js.md

 headline: What do you always have to do when parsing JSON?

+question: |

-question: What is required when you're handling a `JSON.parse` error in Node?
+//What is required when you're handling a JSON.parse error in Node?

+answers:

 - `a try/catch`
-- `an if statement`
+- `an else condition`
 - `a loop`
 - `an error message`